-Annual Renewals of City of SeaTac Business Licenses are due April 1.
-The City will identify any businesses that have not renewed their licenses and notify these delinquent businesses for the Port; these notifications will occur on accounts that have become delinquent accounts at 30 and 60 days.
-If the Port determines the business is still operating without a current business license, the City will refer to the delinquent businesses to its Code Compliance Department when the business's account is delinquent at 90 days in accordance with SeaTac Municipal Code.
+Annual Renewals of City of SeaTac Business Licenses are due April 1 of each calendar year.
+The City will identify any businesses that have not renewed their licenses and notify these delinquent businesses for the Port.
+These notifications will occur on accounts that have become delinquent accounts at 30 and 60 days.
+If the Port determines that a business is still operating without a current business license and the City determines that the business is more than 90 days delinquent, the City may take action in accordance with the SeaTac Municipal Code.